-This mandatory section of an event package defines the token name to be used to designate the event package.
+This section, which MUST be present, defines the token name to be used to designate the event package.
 It MUST include the information which appears in the IANA registration of the token.
 For information on registering such types, see section 7.